LeuwHugo/ClipStorm/STRIPE_SETUP_GUIDE.md

-# 🚀 ClipWave Stripe Integration Setup Guide
+# 🚀 ClipStorm Stripe Integration Setup Guide

-This guide will walk you through setting up Stripe payments for your ClipWave platform, enabling creators to pay campaign budgets upfront and clippers to receive payments automatically.
+This guide will walk you through setting up Stripe payments for your ClipStorm platform, enabling creators to pay campaign budgets upfront and clippers to receive payments automatically.

 ## 📋 Prerequisites

 - Stripe account (create at https://stripe.com)
-- ClipWave application running locally or deployed
+- ClipStorm application running locally or deployed
 - Access to your Stripe dashboard
 - Admin access to configure webhooks